apache/incubator-nemo/_docs/optimization/passes_and_policies.md

 ### Optimization Passes

-The [Onyx IR](../ir) can be flexibly modified, both in its logical structure and annotations, through an interface called *Onyx optimization pass*.
+The [Coral IR](../ir) can be flexibly modified, both in its logical structure and annotations, through an interface called *Coral optimization pass*.
-An *optimization pass* is basically a function that takes an *Onyx IR* and outputs an optimized *Onyx IR*.
+An *optimization pass* is basically a function that takes an *Coral IR* and outputs an optimized *Coral IR*.

 ##### Compile-time passes

 The modification during compile-time can be categorized in different ways:

-1. **Reshaping passes** modify the shape of the IR itself by inserting, regrouping, or deleting IR vertices and edges on an Onyx IR, such as collecting repetitive vertices inside a single loop or inserting metric vertices.
+1. **Reshaping passes** modify the shape of the IR itself by inserting, regrouping, or deleting IR vertices and edges on an Coral IR, such as collecting repetitive vertices inside a single loop or inserting metric vertices.
 This modifies the logical notion of data processing applications.
 2. **Annotating passes** annotate IR vertices and edges with *execution properties* with the provided logic to adjust and run the workload in the fashion that the user wants.
 3. **Composite passes** are collections of passes that are grouped together for convenience.

 ##### Run-time passes

-After the compilation and compile-time optimizations, the *Onyx IR* gets laid out as a *physical execution plan* to be submitted to and executed by the *Onyx Execution Runtime*.
+After the compilation and compile-time optimizations, the *Coral IR* gets laid out as a *physical execution plan* to be submitted to and executed by the *Coral Execution Runtime*.
 While execution, an *run-time optimization pass* can be performed to perform dynamic optimizations, like solving data skew, using runtime statistics.
-It takes the old *Onyx IR* and metric data of runtime statistics, and sends the newly optimized Onyx IR to execution runtime for the physical plan to be updated accordingly.
+It takes the old *Coral IR* and metric data of runtime statistics, and sends the newly optimized Coral IR to execution runtime for the physical plan to be updated accordingly.

 ### Examples